 Jennifer Aniston’s top tips on what to do if you have dry eyes

 First on Aniston’s list to help reduce any discomfort caused by dry eyes is to cut down on screen time.
 Whether it’s your phone, computer, tablet or smartwatch, this actress emphasises that it ‘definitely affects our eyes’.
-If you really can’t bare the thought of reducing your digital time, she suggests investing in an anti glare gel protector to place on your screens to help reduce your exposure to the harshness of the light and the impact it has on your eyes.
+If you really can’t bear the thought of reducing your digital time, she suggests investing in an anti-glare gel protector to place on your screens to help reduce your exposure to the harshness of the light and the impact it has on your eyes.

 For those that love their make-up, this next tip may come as a bit of a struggle.
 Jennifer recommends that if your eyes are particularly sensitive, beware of ‘sparkly eye shadows and certain mascaras’ as they could irritate your eyes and increase your discomfort.
 Nobody, let alone someone with chronic dry eyes wants chunks of glitter falling into their vision.

-Combine our medical advice with this A-lister’s pointers and you should be on your way to enjoying a life of healthy, happy vision.
+Combine our medical advice with this A-lister’s pointers and you should be on your way to enjoying a lifetime of healthy, happy vision.